The BEST Way to Make and Use Flashcards

 Flashcards are best when used multiple times.
 Like 10, not 2.
 Also, review the over a period of time, not just overnight.
 Stash your cards in your backpack and take them out when you have some downtime – maybe before practice or waiting to get picked up.

 Shuffle the deck every few review sessions.
 Your brain gets used to the order after a while.
 Make your brain work by seeing the terms in a different order.

 You want to spend more time on the toughest words and less time on the easy terms.
 This is sometimes called the waterfall method.
 It’s also a great visual for teens about their progress or lack thereof.

-Step 1: Place all the cards in a master pile and then review all the cards.
-Place the cards you definitely know in Pile A. Keep the ones you don’t know in the master pile.
+Step 1: Place all the cards in a Master Pile and then review all the cards.
+Keep the cards you definitely know in the Master Pile.
+Place the ones you don’t know in Pile A.

-Step 2: Review only the cards in the (now smaller) master pile.
-Place the cards you definitely know in Pile B. Keep the ones you don’t know in the master pile.
+Step 2: Review only the cards in Pile A. Place the cards you don’t know in Pile B. Keep the ones you do know in Pile A.

-Step 3: Review only the cards left in the master pile.
-Place the cards you definitely know in Pile C. Keep the ones you don’t know in the master pile.
-Repeat this process until you know all the cards.
+Step 3: Review only the cards in Pile B. Place the cards you don’t know in Pile C. Keep the ones you do know in Pile B. Repeat this process until you know all the cards.

 Now you are going to reverse the order.